Bonner Book Awards (Undergraduate and Graduate Awards)

 Chuoke Award (Graduate Award)

 Robert Chuoke recieved his doctorate from Rice in 1953 under the direction of William Houston.
 He had a distinguished career at Shell Development Company, where he was highly regarded for his broad knowledge of physics, and for his special talent in teaching.
 His early death was a great loss to his family and friends.
 To honor his memory, this award was established in 1980 to recognize the second and third year graduate students who show the greatest promise in physics as evidenced by performance in course work and speedy progress in research.
-The 2012-2013 awards were second year Graduate Student Recipient-- (no award), third year Graduate Student Recipients-- Yajing Li and Xinyue Zhang.
+The 2013-2014 Chuoke Award recipients are second-year Graduate Student -- Thomas K. Langin and third-year Graduate Student -- Patricia Bilbao Ergueta.

 William and Elva Gordon Fellowship (Graduate Award)

 Bill Gordon was a much-respected long-time member of the Space Physics and Astronomy Department who first came to Rice in 1966 as Dean.
 He retired twenty years later as Provost and Vice President.
 He made many contributions to science and engineering and was a member of both the National Academy of Sciences and the National Academy of Engineering.
 This, and his great service to Rice, is recognized by the fact that he is one of only two Emeritus Professors to hold the title of Distinguished.
 The award monies are given to the student(s) who demonstrated academic and research achievement in Space Physics or Astronomy.
-The recipient of the 2012-2013 Gordon Fellowship is Xin Liu.
+The 2013-2014 William and Elva Gordon Fellowship recipient is Chunming Zhu.

 William F. Marlar Scholarship (Graduate Award)